MicrosoftEdge/MSEdgeExplainers/AutocompleteContentEditable/explainer.md

 * Current version: [Link](#)

 ## Introduction
 The current specification for `autocomplete` allows for the attribute to exist on elements of type `<input>`, `<textarea>`, and `<select>`.
-With the popularity of text controls using an [editing host](https://html.spec.whatwg.org/multipage/interaction.html#editing-host), we should consider allowing [editing host](https://html.spec.whatwg.org/multipage/interaction.html#editing-host) elements to also utilize the `autocomplete`` attribute.
+With the popularity of text controls using an [editing host](https://html.spec.whatwg.org/multipage/interaction.html#editing-host), we should consider allowing [editing host](https://html.spec.whatwg.org/multipage/interaction.html#editing-host) elements to also utilize the `autocomplete` attribute.
 While not a common scenario within the scope of form fields, there are applications for text prediction and autofill within [editing host](https://html.spec.whatwg.org/multipage/interaction.html#editing-host) elements.

 ## Goals
-Expand the definition of the `autocomplete` attribute to be inclusive of [editing host](https://html.spec.whatwg.org/multipage/interaction.html#editing-host) elements by adding [editing host](https://html.spec.whatwg.org/multipage/interaction.html#editing-host) elements.
+Expand the definition of the `autocomplete` attribute to include [editing host](https://html.spec.whatwg.org/multipage/interaction.html#editing-host) elements as autocompletion targets.
 [4.10.18.7.1 Autofill](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#autofilling-form-controls:-the-autocomplete-attribute)

 ## Use Case
 A developer may use the `autocomplete` attribute to take advantage of browser-provided writing assistance features like text prediction on `contenteditable` elements.